 The Green Belt class focuses on continuing the learner’s journey into Lean Six Sigma.
 During our time together we will follow the Define, Measure, Analyze, Improve, and Control or DMAIC Model approach to resolving variation problems.
 The role of the Green Belt team member will be reviewed through the model as it is the critical factor found in all Lean Six Sigma projects.
 We will dive deeper through exercises and examples of the key areas a Green Belt will function and perform.
 The course focuses on:

 The Center’s Black Belt Program is the final program that leads an individual to mastering Black Belt level Lean Six-Sigma Projects.
 This particular program is a two-part program comprising of seven (7) days of intense training integrated with the individual high-end Lean Six-Sigma identified project.
 This program continues the learning by focusing on studying the full applications of the DMAIC model and developing their advanced Lean Six-Sigma process skills.
 In addition our Master Black Belt Facilitator will provide the student practiced skills required to identify, evaluate, select and manage a Lean Six-Sigma project(s).

 The Center’s Executive Champion Program is where the path begins.
-This 1-day program focuses on providing executive leadership the full breadth of the principles and benefits of Lean Six Sigma and to equip them with the ability to provide leadership, understanding, coaching and support for future short and long-term changes necessary to implement and sustain a quantified Lean/Lean Six Sigma culture.
+This two hour overview focuses on providing executive leadership the full breadth of the principles and benefits of Lean Six Sigma and to equip them with the ability to provide leadership, understanding, coaching and support for future short and long-term changes necessary to implement and sustain a quantified Lean/Lean Six Sigma culture.